 Made with won ton wrappers, these are pretty simple to whip up.
 Frozen edamame is processed with a small amount of spices and then plopped into the center of a wrapper.

 Just as ravioli is made, the edges are rubbed with water and then folded over to contain the filling.
 I do another little rub of water along the edges of the folded dumpling- just to make sure that it’s completely sealed.
 The dumplings are then browned and steamed in a skillet with a small amount of water.
 Then they’re reading for dipping… into a simple mix of green onions, soy sauce and honey.
 Delicious!

-1. To prepare sauce: Combine the first 3 ingredients in a small bowl, stirring with a whisk.
+- Combine the sauce ingredients in a small bowl, stirring with a whisk.
+Set aside.

-3. Working with 1 wonton wrapper at a time (cover remaining wrappers with a damp towel to prevent drying), spoon about 1 teaspoon edamame mixture in center of each wrapper.
-Moisten edges of dough with water; fold opposite corners to form a triangle, pinching points to seal.
+- Working with 1 wonton wrapper at a time (cover remaining wrappers with a damp towel to prevent drying), spoon about 1 teaspoon edamame mixture in center of each wrapper.
+Moisten edges of dough with water; fold opposite corners to form a triangle (or semi-circle), pinching points to seal.
 Place dumplings on a large baking sheet sprinkled with cornstarch.

-4. Heat a large nonstick skillet over medium-high heat.
+- Heat a large nonstick skillet over medium-high heat.
 Coat pan with cooking spray.
 Arrange half of dumplings in a single layer in pan; reduce heat to medium.
 Cook 1 minute or until bottoms begin to brown; turn.
-Add 1/4 cup water to pan; cover.
-Cook 30 seconds; uncover.
+Add ¼ cup water to pan and cover.
+Cook 30 seconds, then uncover.
 Cook 1 minute or until liquid evaporates.
 Repeat procedure with remaining dumplings and water.
 Serve immediately with sauce.